paulvt/stm32f4disc-demo/README.md

 stm32f4disc-demo
 ================

-This is some STM32F4DISCOVERY demo application.
+This is just some STM32F4DISCOVERY demo application using Rust.
 It a serial command-interface for controlling (via GPIO) what the LED ring does: cycle clock-wise, counter clock-wise, or follow the accelerometer.
 The accelerometer is accessed via SPI.